Super Bowl commercials rely on comedy and nostalgia to avoid potential missteps

 Celebrity mash-ups

 Putting celebrities together in unexpected combinations can also broaden the appeal of a commercial.
-In their Super Bowl ad for Michelob Ultra, Catherine O’Hara and Willem Dafoe are pickleball champs.
+In their Super Bowl ad for Michelob Ultra, actors Catherine O’Hara and Willem Dafoe are pickleball champs.
 Soccer star David Beckham and actor Matt Damon are long-lost twins who bond over Stella Artois.
-Celebrity chef Gordon Ramsay and comedian Pete Davidson team up for a HexClad commercial, while Post Malone, Shane Gillis and Peyton Manning have a block party with Bud Light.
-A slew of celebrities, including Matthew McConaughey, Martha Stewart, Greta Gerwig and Charlie XCX, appear in an ad for Uber Eats.
+Celebrity chef Gordon Ramsay and comedian Pete Davidson teamed up for a HexClad commercial, while Post Malone, Shane Gillis and Peyton Manning had a block party with Bud Light.
+A slew of celebrities, including Matthew McConaughey, Martha Stewart, Greta Gerwig and Charlie XCX, appeared in an ad for Uber Eats.

 Linli Xu, an associate professor of marketing at the University of Minnesota’s Carlson School of Management, said celebrity endorsements can get people talking.
 But with dozens of brands using them, there’s a risk of diminishing returns.